Visit To Site Of Tulsa Massacre Brings History To Life For A&M-Commerce Students

 Haslett: Lavelle, y'all met at the Fieldhouse.
 For those who don't know, that's the gigantic quonset hut where they play basketball and volleyball here at the university.
 Y'all left and a quarter to four in the morning and rolled into Tulsa around nine o'clock.
 The first stop was Vernon, African Methodist Episcopal Church.
 So what was the significance of that stop?

 Hendricks: Well, first of all, because you know, leaving at 3:45 in the morning because they love leaving at 3:45.

-Haslett: That's a terrible idea that has Dr. Hendrix written all over it.
+Haslett: That's a terrible idea that has Dr. Hendricks written all over it.

 Hendricks: Yeah, firstly, we have to do it to feed my wonderful students here.
 So we had a wonderful time at one of the local diners there, and then I'll allow the students to share their experiences.

-Haslett: The first step there was Vernon, African Methodist Episcopal so what was that Like?
+Haslett: The first stop there was Vernon African Methodist Episcopal so what was that Like?

 Christian Henry: It was very heartbreaking, for sure.
 And just seeing that there was still damage from the fire and the bombs that were dropped on the church.
 It hit home for me because my dad's a deacon.
 And spirituality is very important to me.
 But there was some significance there because the people in the burned room actually weren't harmed.
 And so that was a story that stuck with me.
 Because with my faith, it just tells me that God was in the room.
 And so even though everything else was destroyed, and people were killed, like the people in the actual room survived, and their legacy stands today.